pingcap/docs/develop/dev-guide-prepared-statement.md

 A [prepared statement](/common/sql-statements/sql-statement-prepare.md) templatizes multiple SQL statements in which only parameters are different.
 It separates the SQL statements from the parameters.
 You can use it to improve the following aspects of SQL statements:

 - **Security**: Because parameters and statements are separated, the risk of [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) attacks is avoided.
-- **Performance**: Because the statement is parsed in advance on the TiDB server, only parameters need to be passed for subsequent execution, saving the cost of parsing the entire SQL statements, splicing SQL statement strings, and network transmission.
+- **Performance**: Because the statement is parsed in advance on the TiDB server, only parameters are passed for subsequent executions, saving the cost of parsing the entire SQL statements, splicing SQL statement strings, and network transmission.

 In most applications, SQL statements can be enumerated.
 You can use a limited number of SQL statements to complete data queries for the entire application.
 So using a prepared statement is a best practice.